BigelowLab/nbs/README.md

 replaces the first version called [Blended Sea Winds](https://www.ncei.noaa.gov/products/blended-sea-winds) online.

-This package provides tolls to querying, downloading and archiving blended sea wind raster files.
+This package provides tools for querying, downloading and archiving blended sea wind raster files.
 Data are served on THREDDS catalog using OPeNDAP services.
 We hide all of the details and provide a simplified interface to download rasters (saved as GeoTIFF) and simple database